 ATTRm is considered rare and is transmitted in an autosomal-dominant manner and with variable penetrance.
-Certain variants typically result in cardiomyopathy, whereas others typically result in polyneuropathy, although cardiomyopathy and polyneuropathy manifestations may overlap (Figure 1).
-The prevalence of cardiomyopathy among persons with ATTRm is estimated at \approx 40000 of the 50000 persons with ATTRm globally,4 but this may be an underestimate.
+Certain variants typically result in CM, whereas others typically result in polyneuropathy (PN), although CM and PN manifestations may overlap (Figure 1).
+The prevalence of CM among persons with ATTRm is estimated at approximately 40,000 of the 50,000 persons with ATTRm globally, but this may be an underestimate.

-The most common worldwide TTR variant, Val122lle (or pV142l), occurs in \approx 3% to 4% of black Americans, with undefined phenotypic penetrance.^{5,6} This Val122lle TTR variant manifests predominantly as cardiomyopathy,7 and 1 estimate shows 10% of black Americans with HF who are older than 60 are carriers of the Val122lle TTR variant.8 Thr60Ala, another common TTR variant, often manifests as a mixed phenotype, including cardiomyopathy, polyneuropathy, and gastrointestinal dysfunction and is present in \approx 1% of persons in northwest Ireland.9 The Val30Met variant is the most common cause of ATTRm with polyneuropathy; however, late-onset ATTRm in patients of the Val30Met variant typically manifests as cardiomyopathy.
+The most common worldwide TTR variant, Val122Ile (or pV142I), occurs in approximately 3%-4% of African Americans, with undefined phenotypic penetrance.
+This Val122Ile TTR variant manifests predominantly as CM, and one estimate shows 10% of African Americans with HF who are older than 60 are carriers of the Val122Ile TTR variant.
+Thr60Ala, another common TTR variant, often manifests as a mixed phenotype, including CM, PN, and gastrointestinal (GI) dysfunction, and is present in approximately 1% of persons in northwest Ireland.
+The Val30Met variant is the most common cause of ATTRm with PN; however, late-onset ATTRm in patients of the Val30Met variant typically manifests as CM.
 Phenotypic penetrance of ATTRm is clearly age dependent; thus, ascertainment of population prevalence varies depending on age.

 The true prevalence of ATTRwt is unknown; it may be relatively high compared with the prevalence of ATTRm.
-In autopsy studies, ≈25% of the hearts of persons 80 years or older contained wild-type TTR fibrils, regardless of the presence of symptoms.^{4,10} Studies using nonbiopsy approaches to diagnosis demonstrate a TTR prevalence of 16% among patients undergoing percutaneous aortic valve replacement for severe aortic stenosis,11 13% among patients with heart failure with a preserved ejection fraction,12 5% among patients with presumed hypertrophic cardiomyopathy,13 and 7% to 8% among patients with carpal tunnel syndrome on biopsy of the tenosynovial tissue.14 Furthermore, ≈1% to 3% of persons older than 75 showed myocardial retention of the diphosphono-1,2-propanodicarboxylic acid, which is indicative of TTR cardiac amyloidosis.^{15,16}
+In autopsy studies, approximately 25% of the hearts of persons 80 years or older contained wild-type TTR fibrils, regardless of the presence of symptoms.
+4,10 Studies using non-biopsy approaches to diagnosis demonstrate a TTR prevalence of 16% among patients undergoing percutaneous aortic valve replacement for severe aortic stenosis, 11 13% among patients with heart failure with a preserved ejection fraction (HFpEF), 12 5% among patients with presumed hypertrophic cardiomyopathy, 13 and 7-8% among patients with carpal tunnel syndrome upon biopsy of the tenosynovial tissue.
+14 Furthermore, approximately 1%-3% of persons older than 75 showed myocardial retention of the DPD, which is indicative of TTR cardiac amyloidosis.
+15,16